ItsNovrix/ThisSideofRylee/README.md

     Auto-Responses: Automated comments to ensure users are aware of subreddit rules and account requirements.

-🛠 Installation
+# 🛠 Installation

     Navigate to your subreddit's Mod Tools.

-    In the sidebar, find AutoModerator (usually under "Moderation" or "Content Controls").
+    In the sidebar, find AutoModerator (Mod Tools > Moderation > Automod).

     Copy and paste the entire code block from the configuration file.

-    Important: Use Ctrl+F to search for r/SubNameHere and replace it with your actual subreddit name.

     Save the page.